ptvan/ptvan.github.io/_posts/2022-01-10-management-books-and-workshops.md

 ### Berkeley New Manager Bootcamp (2021 offering)

 This is a course offered annually by [UCBerkeley](https://executive.berkeley.edu/programs/new-manager) through their Executive Education office.
 I took it as part of my promotion at TwinStrand and attended with other TwinStrand managers.
 The course attendees were a mix of existing and new managers coming from all over the world.
 Everyone was given a test to identify their "manager DNA" and corresponding advice.
 I liked the breakout sessions since they gave a broad exposure to the wide-range styles of people management.
+Here are some advice I have collected from conversations with other managers:

+- Reserve 15 minutes on Monday morning to block out your calendar for focus times or important tasks and cancel unnecessary meetings for the week.

+- Deliver criticisms in a "sandwich" format: start and end with a praise (_Note_: _The Making of A Manager_ below disagrees with this approach, saying it buries the criticism and gives a false sense of progress when you're seeking a correction).

 ### The Making of A Manager (2019)